breno5g/Front-end-Challenges/Project 19 - Rock Paper Scissor/Assets/README-template.md

 Users should be able to:

-- See hover states for all interactive elements on the page
-- See a live countdown timer that ticks down every second (start the count at 14 days)
-- **Bonus**: When a number changes, make the card flip from the middle
+- View the optimal layout for the game depending on their device's screen size
+- Play Rock, Paper, Scissors against the computer
+- Maintain the state of the score after refreshing the browser _(optional)_
+- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_

 ### Screenshot